Fayetteville, North Carolina is an amazing city, full of fun activities and a rich history.

 Address: 5435 Corporation Dr, Hope Mills, NC 28348, United States

 Planning to travel around North Carolina?
-Why not check out some of the fun things to do in Greensboro, NC?
+Why not check out some of the fun things to do in Greensboro, NC & some of the fun things to do in Durham, NC?

 21. Campbellton Landing